knchaffin/Meander/README.md

 Is Meander a generative or algorithmic composition engine?
 Probably, but I think of it more as an "improvisation system".
 I've tried to incorporate elements of how musicians improvise melody against a harmonic progression and bassline.
 The melody player might play scale runs, chord note runs and structured scale or chord note riffs or ostinatos in coordination with the harmony lead.
 Meander uses fBm time correlated noise to give fractal structure to the scale runs and chord arpeggios, while doing its best to sound good (or at least musical).

-Meander is limited to western music heptatonic (7) note scales, primarily so that the chord rules can be uniformly applied.
+With the exception of the Poly External Scale output port, discussed in detail below, Meander is limited to western music heptatonic (7) note scales, primarily so that the chord rules can be uniformly applied.
 Meander is founded on the 7 modes and 12 roots (~keys) for 84 combinations of mode and root.
 The Circle of 5ths is the visualization device for seeing the mode and root harmonic intervals.
 The proper key signature notation is displayed inside of the circle of 5ths.

 The Meander module panel is generated procedurally at runtime, rather than an relying on an SVG file.
 It has an SVG file but that only has the panel size and background color.
 As a result, it puts a somewhat higher demand on the GPU than many modules.